wendyverdonk93/docs/content/faq/payment-regulations/about-surcharges.md

 ---
-title : "Surcharges"
+title : "About surcharges"
 weight: 3
-meta_title: "FAQ Payment Regulations - Surcharges - MultiSafepay Docs"
+meta_title: "FAQ Payment regulations - About surcharges - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
+aliases:
+    - /faq/payment-regulations/surcharges
 ---
-{{< alert-notice >}} __Please read__: We constantly update the contents of this document.
-You should expect new information to surface anytime, as specifics about the implementation of the new PSD2 directive are still being worked on. {{< /alert-notice >}}
+{{< blue-notice >}} __Please read__: We constantly update the contents of this document.
+You should expect new information to surface anytime, as specifics about the implementation of the new PSD2 directive are still being worked on. {{< /blue-notice >}}

 ## Surcharges
 Your right to apply surcharges may vary accordingly by the payment method and the customer’s country.
 Please note that, even though the PSD2 regulation concerns the whole European Economic Area, states can decide individually on certain aspects of the new directive.
 You should always check what rules are applicable in the country your business is registered.
 In the Netherlands, the body charged with the PSD2 oversight is the [Authority for Consumers & Markets (ACM)](https://www.acm.nl)